 On Location

-Below are some of the spots where I shoot, captioned with the story of how I create in nature, including a few photos of the Maileg toy I practice with (my original puppet designs remain under my hat until published).
+Below are some of the spots where I shoot, captioned with the story of how I create in nature.

 Sometimes I just sit there quietly, taking in the beauty and the sound of the water trickling by.
 The work has to wait until the moment of awe passes through me.